Deanna Fehrer, District Manager

 Stephen resides on the family farm in Amelia County.
 The farm has been in the family for four generations.
 Currently Stephen, his father, and two brothers raise commercial beef cattle, small grain, and hay for sale.
 Stephen is a graduate of Amelia Academy.

-Amanda Hancock, Education Specialist
+Amanda Hancock, Admin and Education Coordinator

 Amanda is a 2012 graduate of Southside Community College with a degree in Business Administration.
 She is working full-time with the District and is looking forward to her involvement with the youth outreach program.

-Emily Gibbs, Urban and Program Support Coordinator
+Emily Gibbs, Residential Conservation and Marketing Coordinator

 Emily graduated from the University of Mary Washington in 2015 with degrees in environmental science and Spanish and began working with the District shortly thereafter.
 She is the coordinator for the residential septic grant program and the District’s marketing and outreach efforts.